Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 ## <a name='Introduction'></a>Introduction
 The population of Colorado is comprised of 22% hispanic citizens, but 39% of the COVID-19 cases are afflicting hispanic people, far outweighing any other ethnicity.
-In this project, I am exploring trends in environmental factors, education, and food availability in regions of the state with high hispanic populations to determine possible trends in these areas to account for this disparity.
+In this project, I have explored trends in environmental factors, education, and food availability in regions of the state with high hispanic populations to determine possible trends in these areas to account for this disparity.

 This project is in collaboration with Halvatzis Consulting and Colorado Hispanic Chamber of Commerce on Market Insights Report # 1002 - Driving Equitable Growth in Colorado: A Look Back to Move Forward (full report currently work in progress)